Ibuprofen with famotidine

 Be Aware

-Using ibuprofen or naproxen with low-dose aspirin may interfere with aspirin’s ability to help prevent heart attacks.
+- Using this drug with low-dose aspirin may interfere with aspirin’s ability to help prevent heart attacks.